rkuenzi-epfl/Wnder/summaries/sprint3.md

 ## Pablo

+I implemented a function to reduce the precision of a picture location.
+Since this was a pretty short task, I also did some refactoring to use a single class to store locations across the app.

+However, I did not start the UI part of the feature yet.

+Next time, I will try to get more involved in pull request reviews for instance.

 ## Romain
 I added a Guest button to allow user to use the app without signing in.
 I also helped Nicolas to finish implementing the picture backend and then added a scoreboard activity.